keptn-sandbox/keptn-service-template-go/README.md

 ### Testing Cloud Events

-We have dummy cloud-events in the form of PostMan Requests in the [test-events/](test-events/) directory.
+We have dummy cloud-events in the form of [RFC 2616](https://ietf.org/rfc/rfc2616.txt) requests in the [test-events/](test-events/) directory.
+These can be easily executed using third party plugins such as the [Huachao Mao REST Client in VS Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 ## Automation